inkcut/inkcut/docs/installing.md

 ### Building from source

 To build from source use the commands below.

-Using Python 3 is recommended.
+We intend to support both Python 2 (with qt 4) and Python 3 (with qt 5), however using Python 3 is recommended.
+On 32-bit systems only Python 2 works, since PyQt5 only has a 64-bit package.

 #### Python 3 (Recommended)